pedrosanchezito/lewagon/03-Back-end/02-Twitter-API/README.md

         self.assertEqual(tweet.text, "my first tweet")
         # Check that when creating a new `Tweet` instance, its `created_at` date gets set
         self.assertIsNotNone(tweet.created_at)
+        # Check that the tweet's id is not yet assigned when creating a Tweet in memory
+        self.assertIsNone(tweet.id)
 ```

 👉 Take some time to read the [26.4. `unittest`](https://docs.python.org/3/library/unittest.html) chapter.